exasol/r-exasol/README.md

 more details.

-## Using the EXASolution R Package
+## Using the EXASOL R Package

 We offer the following three methods that operate on the RODBC
 connection:

-  # Execute query on EXASolution and transfer results to R, using fast
+  # Execute query on EXASOL DB and transfer results to R, using fast
   # batch transfer: